guenter/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/aws/index.md

     +-----------------+
     ```

 1. Add the key to your SSH agent.
-For example on macOS
+For example on macOS:

   ```bash
   ssh-add ~/.ssh/aws-demo-key
   ```

 # Creating a DC/OS Cluster